 The Regional Water Supply Plan (RWSP) for the Southwest Florida Water Management District (District) is an assessment of projected water demands and potential sources of water to meet these demands for the period from 2015 through 2035.
 The RWSP has been prepared in accordance with the Florida Department of Environmental Protection's (DEP) 2009 Format and Guidelines for Regional Water Supply Planning.
 The RWSP consists of four geographically-based volumes that correspond to the District's four designated water supply planning regions: Northern, Tampa Bay, Southern and Heartland (Figure 1-1).
-This volume is the 2015 RWSP update for the Heartland Planning Region, which includes Hardee County and the portions of Polk and Highlands counties within the District.
-The District completed RWSPs in 2001, 2006, and 2010 that included the Heartland Planning Region.
+This volume is the 2015 RWSP update for the Tampa Bay Planning Region, which includes Hillsborough, Pasco, and Pinellas counties.
+The District completed RWSPs in 2001, 2006, and 2010 that included the Tampa Bay Planning Region.

-The purpose of the RWSP is to provide a framework for future water management decisions in the District.
-The RWSP for the Heartland Planning Region shows that sufficient alternative water sources (sources other than fresh groundwater from the Upper Floridan aquifer [UFA]) exist to meet future demands and to replace some of the current fresh groundwater withdrawals causing hydrologic stress.
+The purpose of the RWSP is to provide the framework for future water management decisions in the District.
+The RWSP shows that sufficient alternative water sources for the Tampa Bay Planning Region (sources other than fresh groundwater from the Upper Floridan aquifer [UFA]) exist to meet future demands and to replace some of the current fresh groundwater withdrawals causing hydrologic stress.

-The RWSP also identifies hundreds of potential options and associated costs for developing alternative sources as well as fresh groundwater.
-The options are not intended to represent the District's most preferable options for water supply development (WSD).
+The RWSP also identifies potential options and associated costs for developing alternative sources as well as fresh groundwater.
+The options are not intended to represent the District's most "preferable" options for development.
 They are, however, provided as reasonable concepts that water users in the planning region can pursue to meet their water supply needs.
-Water users can select a water supply option as presented in the RWSP or combine elements of different options that suit their water supply needs, provided such options are consistent with the intent and direction of the RWSP.
+Water users can select a water supply option in the RWSP or combine elements of different options that better suit their water supply needs, provided such options are consistent with the intent and direction of the RWSP.
 Additionally, the RWSP provides information to assist water users in developing funding strategies to construct water supply projects.

 The requirement for regional water supply planning originated from legislation passed in 1997 that significantly amended Chapter 373, Florida Statutes (F.S.).
-Regional water supply planning requirements are codified in Part VII of Chapter 373 (373.709), F.S., and this RWSP was prepared pursuant to these provisions.
-Key components of this legislation include:
+Regional water supply planning requirements are codified in Part VII of Chapter 373 (373.709), F.S., and this RWSP has been prepared pursuant to these provisions.
+Key components of this legislation included: